dbgx/lldb.nvim/README.md

 Have you tried `:UpdateRemotePlugins` and restarting Neovim?
 If you did, and the problem persists, please file a bug report (also see `:help lldb-bugs`).

+#### The program counter is pointing to the wrong line in the source file at a breakpoint hit.

+Use clang compiler instead of gcc.
+Quote from [clang comparison](http://clang.llvm.org/comparison.html#gcc):

+>Clang does not implicitly simplify code as it parses it like GCC does.
+Doing so causes many problems for source analysis tools.

 #### How do I attach to a running process?